 The applet copies the Factory Default registry from the OS to the Active registry (by deleting the current registry).
 The user is asked to verify a reboot, and then the applet does a restart to activate the factory default registry.
-If a user password has been set, the applet warns the user that the password will be erased, and asks the user to enter the password before the reboot is allowed.
+If a user password has been set, the applet warns the user that the password will be erased, and asks them to enter it before the reboot is allowed.